Neck Pain - Gallatin Valley Chiropractic of Bozeman

-Most people do not realize how much stress is on their neck, with its great degree of flexibility and support of your 12-14 pound head, coupled with the fact that it has the least amount of muscular stabilization in the spine means that your neck is very susceptible to injury.
-The spinal cord runs directly through middle opening of vertebrae and sends signals to every muscle, organ, and system of the body.
-Between each pair of cervical vertebrae, the spinal cord sends out a nerve that runs anywhere from your neck and upper back down to the hands and fingers.
+Your spinal cord runs directly through an opening in the middle of the vertebrae and sends signals to every muscle, organ, and system of the body.
+Between each pair of cervical vertebrae, the spinal cord sends out a nerve "roots".
+These run out to the neck, upper back, and down to the hands and fingers.
 This means that if you get pain, numbness, tinging, cold or other symptoms in your hand and arm, it can actually be a problem in your neck!
-This is often seen by chiropractors and can often mimic and can be confused with carpal tunnel syndrome, which causes a similar pain in the wrist and hand.
+This is often seen by chiropractors and can often mimic and can be confused with carpal tunnel syndrome, which causes a similar tingling, weakness, numbness, and pain in the wrist and hand.

 Gallatin Valley Chiropractic of Bozeman